 It's more than the roads.

-As a Nation we are woefully behind in the repair and upgrade of our infrastructure and a 2018 report card from the American Society of Civil Engineers gives both the U.S. and Michigan a D+.
-As a state, we are at a critical time in making decisions about our infrastructure that will ensure a positive path (no pun intended) for progress.
-Government should not be driven by profit in ensuring that we make the necessary investments in what we value - in this case, infrastructure - and the taxes we pay should support and enhance our potential for business growth and learning potential, regardless of where you live in Michigan.
-It’s about investing in what we value.
+Infrastructure is about more than our roads.
+As evidenced by the recent dam breaks in mid Michigan, we cannot continue to defer the necessary upkeep and maintenance of critical infrastructure throughout our state.
+Our nation is woefully behind in the repair and upgrade of our infrastructure.
+A 2018 report card from the American Society of Civil Engineers gives both the U.S. and Michigan a D+.
+As a state, we are at a critical time in making decisions about our infrastructure to ensure a positive path (no pun intended) for progress.
+No private entities should own or control the maintenance of the infrastructure that is a necessary public good.
+Furthermore, profit should not drive the government's investment in what we value - in this case, infrastructure.
+The taxes we pay should support and enhance our potential for business growth and learning potential, regardless of where you live in Michigan.
+It's about investing in what we value.

 Make repairing our roads and bridges a top priority in 2021

-Repairing and maintaining our roads and infrastructure is not only critical for the safety and well being of our citizens, but also for continued growth and prosperity of Michigan businesses, and incentive for outside businesses to move to Michigan.
-Making Michigan’s roads less dangerous would reduce the costs of shipping, and further incentivize businesses to move to our state. (consider adding, on a smaller scale, reduce cost of vehicle maintenance and repair while improving roadway safety)
+Repairing and maintaining roads and infrastructure is critical for the safety and well-being of our citizens, and for continued growth and prosperity of Michigan businesses (and less dangerous roads would decrease shipping costs and incentivize outside companies to invest in and locate in Michigan.
+Safer roads equal lower-cost vehicle repairs and maintenance

 Implement policies and appropriate funding to increase broadband access, for both fixed (in homes, institutions, and businesses) and mobile access.

-Broadband is defined as high speed internet access.
+Broadband is high-speed internet access.
 Michigan ranks 30th as a state in broadband access.
-Equitable access to broadband is key to Michigan’s future success in all sectors of our society-public and private.
-There is currently a digital desert in access throughout Michigan for private citizens and businesses located in suburban, urban and rural areas resulting in a loss of positive economic and education outcomes.
+Equitable access to broadband is key to Michigan's future success in all public and private sectors of our society.
+There is currently a digital desert in access throughout Michigan for private citizens and businesses located in suburban, urban, and rural areas resulting in a loss of positive economic and education outcomes.